IAFPD Diploma in Psychological Coaching

 The Diploma in Psychological Coaching is an ISCP Recogised programme and BPS Approved course.

 To enable successful graduates to become knowledgeable in coaching and the psychology of coaching and be proficient in coaching skills.
-The course objectives are all of those in each of the modules.
+The programme objectives are all of those in each of the modules.

 The Diploma consists of three modular certificate programmes: